 We asked Ken Hubbard, field services manager for Tamron, about his favorite spots to shoot in the park.
 Looking for more ideas?
 Hubbard is co-leads our online Night Sky Photography course, which is full of additional advice sure to improve your shots.

 If you get there just as the sun is rising over the mountains, you won’t be disappointed.
 It lights up the steam rising off the mineral-crusted hot springs.
 Hubbard suggests shooting from the Canary Spring Overlook.
 “It’s just incredible,” Hubbard says, “with the warm light and all the colors.”

 2. Lower Geyser Basin

-Hubbard says he almost always ends up at Lower Geyser Basin for sunset when he can catch steam rising off the paint pots through the colorful sky.
+Hubbard says he almost always ends up at Lower Geyser Basin for sunset when he can catch steam rising off of the paint pots through the colorful sky.
 “It’s one of my favorite spots for sunset,” he says.
 He suggests coming here for wildlife, too—bison often gather in the grassy area of the basin.
 If you don’t see them after waiting for a bit, take a drive around the area.
 If you get stuck in a major traffic jam, you’ve probably found them.

 When shooting directly at the sun to backlight a geyser or water, Hubbard recommends to always meter for the brightest area surrounding the sun, not the sun itself.
 The sun is too bright to expose and maintain any detail.
 By picking the bright area just outside the sun, you can properly expose for a setting sun.